fschuhi/digital-garden-rob-burbea-work/2017 Eros Unfettered/Talks/Dilemmas and Delineations - How did we get here Part 1.md

 ```

 ---
-##### The different ways of looking for am non-realist basis for explanations and explorations
+##### The different ways of looking form a non-realist basis for explanations and explorations
 <span class="counts">**[[0118 Dilemmas and Delineations - How did we get here Part 1#^13-2|13-2]]**: _[[Emptiness]] (3) · [[Insight]] (2) · [[Ways of Looking]] (4) · [[Conceptual Framework]] (4) · [[Nature]] · [[Dharma]] · [[Craving]] · [[Letting go]] · [[Dukkha]] · [[Dependent Origination]] · [[Imaginal]] · [[Tantra]] (2)_</span>

 ![[20170118-Rob_Burbea-GAIA-dilemmas_and_delineations_how_did_we_get_em_here_em_part_1-40163.mp3#t=01:07:04]]